jsminem/terraform-guardium-datastore-audit/modules/aws-mariadb-rds-audit/README.md

 | csv_start_position | Start position for UDC | string | `"end"` | no |
 | csv_interval | Polling interval for UDC | string | `"5"` | no |
 | csv_event_filter | UDC Event filters | string | `""` | no |

-## Outputs

-This module does not provide any outputs.